Pantagrueliste/Amanuensis/README.md

 ---

-Amanuēsis is a Python application, tailored specifically for researchers in the Digital Humanities.
-Leveraging natural language processing and large language models, it is designed to accelerate normalization tasks for large-scale text data, transforming old and complex texts into a more legible format.
+Amanuēsis is an application tailored specifically for researchers in the Digital Humanities.
+It is designed to accelerate normalization tasks for large-scale text data, making old and complex texts more legible.
 This preparation is crucial for further digital analysis and manipulation.
-With Amanuēsis, you can make your text data more legible and accessible, streamlining an otherwise long and rebarbative task.

 ## Features

 - **Unicode Character Replacement**: A powerful conversion tool to clean up text by removing and/or replacing undesirable characters.
-- **Dynamic Word Normalization**: Expanding abbreviated words leveraging natural language processing, human inputs, and large language models to enhance legibility.
+- **Dynamic Word Normalization**: Expanding abbreviated words using Natural Language Processing, human inputs, and Large Language Models.
 - **Parallel Processing**: Built with efficiency in mind, Amanuēsis is optimized to use the full potential of your multicore CPU, making large normalization tasks more manageable.
 - **Comprehensive Logging**: Every single modification is meticulously tracked and stored in accessible json files,